TheRealMesteven/pulsar-mod-loader/PulsarModLoader.Adaptor/README.md

 > [!NOTE]
 > You can also place `PulsarModLoader` into the `PULSARLostColony\Managed` directory, however it will prioritise loading from the patcher location.

-Afterwards, add mods to the `PULSARLostColony\Mods` directory or `BepInEx\Plugins` directory and run PULSAR normally.
+Afterwards, add mods to the `PULSARLostColony\Mods` directory or `BepInEx\plugins` directory and run PULSAR normally.

 ![image](https://github.com/user-attachments/assets/85e92f5b-adeb-46e3-9934-2170abef1c14)

 ### Removal

-Disable the patcher or remove `PulsarModLoader.dll` and `PulsarModLoader.Adaptor.dll` from `BepInEx\Plugins`
+Disable the patcher or remove `PulsarModLoader.dll` and `PulsarModLoader.Adaptor.dll` from `BepInEx\plugins`

 ## Creating Mods